-High Cholesterol Treatment in Live Oak TX
+High Cholesterol Treatment in Live Oak, TX

 Cholesterol is a waxy substance produced by the liver that is used to protect various nerves and tissues of the body while also producing important hormones.
 Cholesterol can also be absorbed by the body from the foods that we eat, especially those with high fat content like eggs, meat, and dairy products.
 A diet that frequently consists of these ingredients, among other risk factors, are likely to lead a person to encounter high cholesterol levels.

 There are many negative effects that can stem from a buildup of excess cholesterol within the blood, which is why individuals should carefully monitor their cholesterol levels and make active strides to lower these levels.
+Dr. Nguyen has over twenty-five years of experience treating individuals throughout the San Antonio area for high cholesterol.
+Schedule an appointment at our primary care office in Live Oak today!

 Types of Cholesterol